Cold War (1985–1991): End of the Cold War

+Post–Cold War foreign policy uncertainty in the United States

+By the early 1990s, the United States had developed a complex global presence but lacked a shared framework for defining post–Cold War threats, interests, and priorities.
+Policymakers debated whether American leadership should emphasize restraint, engagement, or continued global activism, causing many to criticize the period's self-indulgence, attempts to reorganize the Islamic world, and the failure to integrate the former Soviet Union into NATO.
 The United States had established a complex global presence by the 1990s and policymakers felt that some structure to explain the "threats, interests and priories" that guide foreign policy was needed, but there was no agreement on how to proceed.
-Anthony Lake has said that attempts at doctrine making during this period risked introducing "neo-know-nothing" isolationism or what he termed "irrational" ideas.
-The goal then of Bush Sr. and Clinton during their terms in office was to develop foreign policy objectives that would support consensus rather than accelerate fragmentation inside America's sphere of influence.
+Anthony Lake has said that attempts at doctrine-making during this period risked introducing "neo-know-nothing" isolationism or what he termed "irrational" ideas.
+The goal then of Bush Sr. and Clinton during their terms in office was to develop foreign policy objectives that would support consensus rather than accelerate fragmentation inside America's sphere of influence, ideological confrontation, or rigid doctrine building.

 Causes

 Scholars have pointed to materialist and ideational reasons for the end of the Cold War.
 Materialists emphasize Soviet economic difficulties (such as economic stagnation and sovereign debt), whereas ideationalists argue that the worldviews and personas of Gorbachev and Reagan mattered.
-Ideationalists point to a Gorbachev and Reagan's mutual desire to abolish nuclear weapons, as well as Gorbachev's perceptions of the legitimate ends and means of foreign policy.
+Ideationalists point to a Gorbachev and Reagan's mutual desire to abolish nuclear weapons, as well as Gorbachev's perceptions of foreign policy.
+To this end, Gorbachev's re-conceptualization of security—emphasizing mutual restraint, political choice, and non-coercion—proved central to ending the Cold War.

+Historian David Reynolds points out that the Soviet bloc's deepening technology gap was a structural cause in its own right.
+One materialist example Reynolds identified was the Soviet personal computer, the Agat, which during the mid-1980s remained an inferior copy of the outdated Apple II; meanwhile, Gorbachev's own informatizatsiia initiative aimed at just 1.3 million schoolroom computers by 1995, against the three million already in American classrooms by 1985 alone.
+Similar technological deficiencies plagued East Germany to the extent that historian Charles Maier characterized the late-1980s GDR economy as caught in "a race between computers and collapse."
+Concomitantly, additional ideational arguments—beyond the aforementioned influence of Gorbachev and Reagan—can be discerned from the example of Western Europe, where the decisive contribution lay less in diplomacy than in demonstration, according to historian John W. Young.
+By coupling a market economy with political democracy, welfare provision, and social justice, Western European states offered East Europeans a model that, after 1989, they actively sought to emulate by joining NATO and the European Union rather than pursuing an American or reformed-Communist alternative.